-Queen Elizabeth national park
+Queen Elizabeth National Park

-Queen Elizabeth National Park is located in southwestern Uganda, on the border of the Democratic Republic of Congo.
-It was established in 1952 as Kazinga National Park and was later renamed in honor of Queen Elizabeth II.
-Covering an area of 1,978 square kilometers, it is one of the most popular national parks in Uganda, known for its diverse wildlife, beautiful scenery, and rich cultural heritage.
+Along the border of the Democratic Republic of Congo.
+Covering an area of 1,978 square kilometres, it is one of the most popular national parks in Uganda.
+Known for its diverse wildlife, beautiful scenery, and rich cultural heritage.

 Geography: